simontegg/handbook/decisions_agreement.md

 *Note: Blocks by Enspiral Members are binding.
 The question of whether blocks by contributors are or should be binding as well is ambiguous, with people in the community feeling strongly both ways.
 That ambiguity is intentionally left unresolved in this agreement.*

-###Decision Culture & Practice
-While this document defines our formal decision making protocols, the effectiveness of our decision-making practice depends on our collective culture.
-The following principles have been found to be helpful in supporting formal decision-making at Enspiral.

-**Your Participation**

-* Share your genuine and honest views and opinions.
-* Be succinct and clear in your communication.
-* Modulate the volume of your contributions to leave space for equitable participation from others.
-* Practice empathy and ask questions.
-Listen to understand, not to find fault.
-* Actively engage in order to help the group make progress.
-* Be prepared to have your mind changed - don’t be overly attached to your ideas.
-* Consciously embrace diverse perspectives to reveal blind spots.
-* Ask for help if you are not adequately engaged or don't understand an issue.

-**Enriching Engagement**

-* Open multiple channels to get well-rounded input (not just Loomio, not just online).
-* Involve people who are not in your geographical location and those you do not work with regularly.
-* If you encounter tension, conflict, or confusion, escalate communication to a higher bandwidth channel (Loomio to chat, chat to video, video to one-on-one, one-on-one to mediation by a third party), and then report outcomes back to the group.
-* Take considered acts of facilitation to improve the experience of the group overall (examples: inviting in those we have not yet heard from, clarifying and summarising points raised, suggesting good timing for a proposal, etc).